Why Prompt Management?

 }

-The helper types are fully compatible with all OpenAI SDK features including function calling, response formats, and advanced parameters.
+Both approaches are fully compatible with all OpenAI SDK features including function calling, response formats, and advanced parameters.
+The HeliconePromptManager, while not providing input traces, will provide validation error handling.